NSolooki/DocumentStore/README.md

 #### 1. Create a Trie Which Will Be Used for Searching Your Document Store

-**You must create a class** edu.yu.cs.com1320.project.impl.TrieImpl **in which you implement the** edu.yu.cs.com1302.project.Trie **interface.** An Abstract class has been provided - edu.yu.cs.com1320.project.impl.TooSimpleTrie -- which includes the Trie logic and API that we saw in class.
+**You must create a class** edu.yu.cs.com1320.project.impl.TrieImpl **in which you implement the** edu.yu.cs.com1302.project.Trie **interface**.
+An Abstract class has been provided - edu.yu.cs.com1320.project.impl.TooSimpleTrie -- which includes the Trie logic and API that we saw in class.
 It does NOT do all that is needed for this stage NOR is its API exactly like the one for this project; it is just an example.
 Do not extend TooSimpleTrie, but feel free to cut-and-paste any of its code into yours.

 #### 2. Miscellaneous Points